htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

 Bugs Fixed:

+- Fixed a bug where a job would sometimes match but then fail to start on a machine with a START expression that referenced the :ad-attr:`KeyboardIdle` attribute.
+  :jira:`2689`

 - When resolving a hostname to a list of IP addresses, avoid using IPv6 link-local addresses.
   This change was done incorrectly in 23.9.6.